info-201a-wi22/a3-arikhan2/README.md

 An introduction of the problem domain and a description of the variable(s) you are choosing to analyze (and why!)
 A paragraph of summary information, citing at least 5 values calculated from the data

-Intrduction -

-I will be investigating underrepresented groups (black, latinx) and how they are affected by the prison system in the US.
-Specifically jails.